Fatpandac/fzfSearch/README.md

 Specific to repository search:
 - `Alt+Enter`: open the selected files in a new VSCode window
 - `Enter`: open the selected files in the current VSCode window
+- `Ctrl+t`: open the selected repository in the current workspace